GaryS007/Portfolio_Project5/README.md

 ![Products Management](./assets/readme/website_images/add-product.png)

 - Once a superuser is logged in, they can add products via the add product page.
-This page can be access by Project Management in the superusers profile.<br>
+This page can be accessed by Project Management in the superusers profile.<br>

 ### Profile Page